stefanpietrusky/GAMMA/README.md

 ![GameMaker Studio 2 IDE with mc_mechanic example (Gif by author)](images/GMS2_IDE.gif)

+The repository is being expanded step by step.

 ## Installing and running the application
 1. Clone this repository on your local computer:
 ```bash